coffeeringsdesign/brewtal-hoptimism/README.md

 1. A ghost keg has appeared.
 While having a masterkeg array consisting of 6 kegs, a 7th blank keg appears at the bottom of the keg list component.
 Can't locate the cause.
 Update: fixed.
 2. Began trying to get the ABV to change color according to percentage.
 Not sure of where to add the function yet.
 3. I'm not 100% sure that my choice of state placement/heirarchy of the bottom of the tree layout.
 I can't foresee any real issues arrising but I am unsure if it is best practices.
+4. Having issues locating where to place a function to conditionally alter css values.

 ## Setup/Installation Requirements